gatity/camunda-csharp-client/csharp-client/docs/HistoricVariableInstanceApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new HistoricVariableInstanceApi(httpClient, config, httpClientHandler);
-            var variableName = variableName_example;  // string | Filter by variable name. (optional)
+            var variableName = "variableName_example";  // string | Filter by variable name. (optional)
-            var variableNameLike = variableNameLike_example;  // string | Restrict to variables with a name like the parameter. (optional) var variableValue = new Object(); // Object | Filter by variable value.
+            var variableNameLike = "variableNameLike_example";  // string | Restrict to variables with a name like the parameter. (optional) var variableValue = new Object(); // Object | Filter by variable value.
 Is treated as a `String` object on server side. (optional) var variableNamesIgnoreCase = true;  // bool? | Match the variable name provided in `variableName` and `variableNameLike` case- insensitively.
 If set to `true` **variableName** and **variablename** are treated as equal. (optional) var variableValuesIgnoreCase = true;  // bool? | Match the variable value provided in `variableValue` case-insensitively.
-If set to `true` **variableValue** and **variablevalue** are treated as equal. (optional) var variableTypeIn = variableTypeIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma- separated variable types.
-A list of all supported variable types can be found [here](https://docs.camunda.org/manual/7.17/user-guide/process-engine/variables/#supported-variable-values). **Note:** All non-primitive variables are associated with the type 'serializable'. (optional) var includeDeleted = true;  // bool? | Include variables that has already been deleted during the execution. (optional) var processInstanceId = processInstanceId_example;  // string | Filter by the process instance the variable belongs to. (optional) var processInstanceIdIn = processInstanceIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma-separated process instance ids. (optional) var processDefinitionId = processDefinitionId_example;  // string | Filter by the process definition the variable belongs to. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Filter by a key of the process definition the variable belongs to. (optional) var executionIdIn = executionIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated execution ids. (optional) var caseInstanceId = caseInstanceId_example;  // string | Filter by the case instance the variable belongs to. (optional) var caseExecutionIdIn = caseExecutionIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated case execution ids. (optional) var caseActivityIdIn = caseActivityIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated case activity ids. (optional) var taskIdIn = taskIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated task ids. (optional) var activityInstanceIdIn = activityInstanceIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated activity instance ids. (optional) var tenantIdIn = tenantIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma- separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic variable instances that belong to no tenant.
-Value may only be `true`, as `false` is the default behavior. (optional) var variableNameIn = variableNameIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma-separated variable names. (optional)
+If set to `true` **variableValue** and **variablevalue** are treated as equal. (optional) var variableTypeIn = "variableTypeIn_example";  // string | Only include historic variable instances which belong to one of the passed and comma- separated variable types.
+A list of all supported variable types can be found [here](https://docs.camunda.org/manual/7.21/user-guide/process-engine/variables/#supported-variable-values). **Note:** All non-primitive variables are associated with the type 'serializable'. (optional) var includeDeleted = true;  // bool? | Include variables that has already been deleted during the execution. (optional) var processInstanceId = "processInstanceId_example";  // string | Filter by the process instance the variable belongs to. (optional) var processInstanceIdIn = "processInstanceIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and comma-separated process instance ids. (optional) var processDefinitionId = "processDefinitionId_example";  // string | Filter by the process definition the variable belongs to. (optional) var processDefinitionKey = "processDefinitionKey_example";  // string | Filter by a key of the process definition the variable belongs to. (optional) var executionIdIn = "executionIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and and comma-separated execution ids. (optional) var caseInstanceId = "caseInstanceId_example";  // string | Filter by the case instance the variable belongs to. (optional) var caseExecutionIdIn = "caseExecutionIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and and comma-separated case execution ids. (optional) var caseActivityIdIn = "caseActivityIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and and comma-separated case activity ids. (optional) var taskIdIn = "taskIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and and comma-separated task ids. (optional) var activityInstanceIdIn = "activityInstanceIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and and comma-separated activity instance ids. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Only include historic variable instances which belong to one of the passed and comma- separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic variable instances that belong to no tenant.
+Value may only be `true`, as `false` is the default behavior. (optional) var variableNameIn = "variableNameIn_example";  // string | Only include historic variable instances which belong to one of the passed and comma-separated variable names. (optional)

             try
             {